 What should I wear?

 Dress appropriately for the weather.
 Be mindful, you will be exerting less energy than on a regular bike ride.
 Closed shoes that won't fall off.
 Sunscreen as needed.
-Helmets are required, we have some if you don't.
+Helmets are required and provided.

 Where should I park?

 When you arrive at the farm, please drive to the very end of the driveway and park in front of the old barn.
 There is a washroom beside the parking area in the small steel building with the ironic ice cream cone.
 You can find your guide up the grass ramp to 2nd level of barn.